Best Ashes Moments From History

 Botham’s Ashes (1981)

 The 1981 Ashes series looked to be over after the second test.
 Ian Botham had captained the side to defeat in the opening Test at Trent Bridge, and when they did the same at Lords a week or so later to lose the first series, Botham resigned.
-The papers were packed full of vitriol for ‘Beefy’, but the unpredictable nature of the game had fans captivated as he regained his reputation.
+The papers were packed full of vitriol for ‘Beefy’.
+But the unpredictable nature of the game had fans captivated as he regained his reputation.
 Following on and at 135-7 in their second innings of the third test, England looked beaten, but Botham produced an inspired performance to lead a remarkable comeback.
 The Aussies only needed 130 to win, but Botham inspired their collapse for just 111.
 England went on to a 3-1 series win.

 A Legend Emerges (1993)

 Genuine sporting legends, the sort that writes history, are few and far between.
 In cricket, there are few with the standing of Shane Warne, who burst onto the scene with a stunning opening ball in the early nineties.
 In 1993, he was a virtual unknown and hoped to help his side retain the Ashes they won in 1989.
 His first ball was at accomplished former England captain Mike Gatting; it was a vicious leg break pitched outside Gatting’s leg stump.
 It gripped the pitch and veered off sharply to take the top of the stump.
-England never got back on track; they were thrashed 4-1 in the series and would not take the Askes back for more than a decade, thanks in no small part to the man from Upper Ferntree Gully.
+England never got back on track.
+They were thrashed 4-1 in the series and would not take the Ashes back for more than a decade, thanks in no small part to the man from Upper Ferntree Gully.

 The Greatest Series (2005)